 Before rolling out your new Workflow to employees, customers, or partners, you should test it to ensure it’s functioning as expected.
-As you build out a Workflow, you can even test each individual task.
+As you build out a Workflow, you can even test each individual action.

 - In the Workflow Builder screen, select at the top.